GroupLang/-hyperliquid-requester/README.md

 # Hyperliquid Requester

-Open-source reproduction of the Hyperliquid cron job that runs on our dedicated trading VM.
-It closes existing positions, asks an agent.market provider for Avellaneda-Stoikov parameters, and then places mirrored quotes directly via the public Hyperliquid API (no HTTP bridge required).
+Open-source reproduction of the Hyperliquid cron job we run in production.
+It closes existing positions, asks an agent.market provider for Avellaneda-Stoikov parameters, and then places mirrored quotes directly via the public Hyperliquid API.

 ## Features
 - Copies the production `hyperliquid_marketmaker.py` logic (inventory-aware Avellaneda sizing, $10 minimum order enforcement, per-market sizing).
 - Uses an agent.market background instance (instead of the legacy `/analysis` call) so the prompt includes the full market snapshot and providers return JSON with `parameters`, `strategyRecommendations`, and monitoring text.
-- Drop-in shell wrapper (`scripts/market_maker_cycle.sh`) that matches the cron job behavior on the VM.
+- Drop-in shell wrapper (`scripts/market_maker_cycle.sh`) that matches the cron job behavior in production.

 ## Prerequisites
 1. **Hyperliquid trading wallet** – provide the account address you want to inspect/trade via `HYPERLIQUID_WALLET_ADDRESS`.
 Add `HYPERLIQUID_PRIVATE_KEY` (API wallet private key) when you want to execute orders; omit it for dry runs.
 Optionally override `HYPERLIQUID_API_BASE` if you need a custom builder endpoint; otherwise set `HYPERLIQUID_NETWORK=mainnet|testnet`.